shosatojp/google-slide-dl/README.md

-# Download google slide as SVG
+# Download google slides as SVG

 - Download view only slides as svg files